Learn about procurement processes, and how to secure public and private sector contracts.

 - Grow your network of buyers and connect with potential future contractors

-- Learn from those who have done it before through expert speaker sessions
+- Learn from those who have done it before through expert speaker sessions and 1:1 mentoring

 By the end of this programme, you will have the knowledge to pitch to businesses, bid for contracts and feel comfortable and confident with procurement processes.

 We want to support individuals who are committed to making a social or environmental impact, in a disadvantaged area or with people in need.
 You must already be an established social entrepreneur with a track-record of work.
 You may be performing successfully within a business to customer model and looking for opportunities to expand to a business-to-business model.
 Or you may already be using a business-to-business model but finding challenges and obstacles with securing contracts.

 If you can answer YES to all the following questions, then you can apply for the Procurement Readiness programme:

 - Are you an ambitious individual who is leading a social enterprise and looking to expand and secure bigger contracts?

 - Your organisation is a social enterprise, with social purposes, a restriction on majority of assets, and an asset lock.

 - Your organisation is based in and works primarily in the UK.